yaitoo/xun/README.md

 - `layouts`: A layout is shared between multiple pages/views
 - `pages`: A public page view.
 It also is used to automatically create a accessible page routing.

 *NB: All html files(component,layout, view and page) will be parsed by [html/template](https://pkg.go.dev/html/template).
-You can feel free to use any built-in feature in the official [features](https://pkg.go.dev/text/template), and your custom functions that is registered in `HtmlViewEngine`.*
+You can feel free to use all built-in [Actions,Pipelines and Functions](https://pkg.go.dev/text/template), and your custom functions that is registered in `HtmlViewEngine`.*

 ### Layouts and Pages
 go-htmx uses file-system based routing, meaning you can use folders and files to define routes.
 This section will guide you through how to create layouts and pages, and link between them.

 #### Creating a page